 FOUNDED IN 1829, Rochester Institute of Technology is a privately endowed, coeducational university with nine colleges emphasizing career education and experiential learning.

 THE CAMPUS occupies 1,300 acres in suburban Rochester, the third-largest city in New York state.
-RIT also has international locations in Eastern Europe, Dubai, and China.
+RIT also has global locations in China, Croatia, Dubai, and Kosovo.

 |RIT Student Body|